-- 5. Touch sensors, force sensors, and temperature sensors may be placed at any position on the robot. - 6.
-Sensors inside the robot may measure all quantities of interest, including (but not limited to) voltages, currents, forces, movements, accelerations, magnetic field and rotational speeds.
+- 4. The number of cameras is limited to a stereo vision setup (i.e., max.
+2 cameras with a large overlap) only.
+Monocular vision is also allowed. - 5.
+Touch sensors, force sensors, and temperature sensors may be placed at any position on the robot. - Sensors inside the robot may measure all quantities of interest, including (but not limited to) voltages, currents, forces, movements, accelerations, magnetic field and rotational speeds.
 They can be at any position inside the robot.